Two powerful events by Pastor Jay—presented locally, nationally, globally

 My Deepest Appreciation to…

-…the scholars and associates at the Biblical History Center (formerly Explorations in Antiquities), especially Elfie, Barbara, Hannaniah Pinto and Dr. Jim Fleming, for inspiring this ministry, and to my friend Gayle Erwin, who opened my eyes to the nature of Jesus.
+…the scholars and associates at the Biblical History Center, (especially Elfie, Barbara, Hannaniah Pinto and Dr. Jim Fleming) for inspiring this ministry; to my friend Gayle Erwin, who opened my eyes to the nature of Jesus, and to Dr. Rachel Roubin, who pointed me in the right direction.
 I encourage you to visit the Biblical History Center and Servant Quarters websites to meet the people who have guided me on this journey. —Jay

 (Photo courtesy of David Reite Photography)